Parent's Webinar Recording from March 15, 2017

 FERPA is a federal law that affords all post-secondary students certain rights pertaining to their educational records.
 Under this law, Institute employees are not allowed to disclose information (other than "Directory Information") without the student's written consent.

-As your child prepares for an amazing educational experience abroad, we understand you may have certain questions about his/her program or standing.
+As your student prepares for an amazing educational experience abroad, we understand you may have certain questions about his/her program or standing.
 However, other than information that is public and posted on our website, we are not permitted to discuss the details of his/her participation.
 All pertinent study abroad information is sent directly to your child, so please feel free to ask them to share that information.
 If you still have questions, please have your son/daughter send written consent to his/her study abroad advisor (see contacts) to discuss his/her study abroad record with you.
-Thank you in advance for your understanding!

 For more information on FERPA, please visit: http://www.registrar.gatech.edu/alumni/parentinfo.php